Colorado Rental Application Form

 Fill forms in a few steps

-Save, print, and download
+Save, print & download

 Done in 5 minutes

-What Is a Colorado Residential Rental Application
+What Is a Colorado Residential Rental Application?

 A Colorado rental application is a legal document used by landlords and property managers to assess and choose an appropriate tenant for a rental property.
-They are sometimes known by other common names such as:

 Having a rental application can prove highly important to make sure you get the right tenant into your property.
 The process of screening prospective residents in this way allows you to discover any issues such as their inability to pay rent or the likelihood to cause a nuisance before signing a contract.